i-pi/i-pi/docs/src/tutorials.rst

 Running the simulation
 ~~~~~~~~~~~~~~~~~~~~~~

-ALBERTO (Check installation)
-(If you haven't already, please check out the `install` section of this documentation to setup i-PI).
+If you haven't already, please check out the :ref:`install` section of this documentation to setting up i-PI.

+In the following, we assume that you are in the “demos/para-h2-tutorial/tutorial-1” folder.
-Now that we have a valid input file, we can run the test simulation.
-The
+Now that we have a valid input file, we can run the first part of the tutorial   using:
-“i-pi” script in the root directory is used to create an i-PI simulation
-from a xml input file.
-As explained in :ref:`runningsimulations`
-this script is run (if we assume that we are in the “demos/para-h2-tutorial/tutorial-1”
-directory) using:

 .. code-block::

-   > python ../../../bin/i-pi tutorial-1.xml
+   > i-pi tutorial-1.xml

 This will start the i-PI simulation, creating the server socket and
 initializing the simulation data.
 This should at this point print out a